-Further details including information on interstate Audit systems are available on the Engaging a Contaminated Site Assessment Consultant web page.
+Further information is available on the Engaging a Contaminated Site Assessment Consultant web page.

 Abandoned storage systems are systems that were not in use on 31 March 2010 and have not been used since.

 The UPSS Regulations do not require that abandoned storage systems are decommissioned within a certain timeframe.
 The intent of the regulations is that abandoned storage systems will be decommissioned when the infrastructure owner determines that they want to decommission the storage system (for example during redevelopment of a site, as part of a sale agreement etc).

 Please note that Workplace Standards Tasmania also has requirements in relation to the decommissioning of underground petroleum storage systems.

 Summary of Requirements

 If an abandoned storage system is to be decommissioned, Regulation 31 of the UPSS Regulations requires that:

 The storage system must be removed and disposed of in accordance with Australian Standard AS 4976 - The removal and disposal of underground petroleum storage tanks (AS 4976) or where the storage system cannot be removed safely without serious risk to the safety of people or adjoining infrastructure, the tanks can be decommissioned in-situ, in accordance with AS 4976, without being removed.
 Note - all lines, fill points etc still need to be removed even if the tank is decommissioned in-situ.